iamhruthiks/Artiligem/README.md

-# Artiligence
+# Artiligem

-Artiligence is a full-stack (MERN) AI web application designed to empower creativity and enhance productivity through the integration of advanced AI technology.
-Leveraging Google’s Gemini API, Artiligence delivers a powerful suite of tools specifically tailored for writers, developers, and anyone in need of intelligent content generation.
+Artiligem is a full-stack (MERN) AI web application designed to empower creativity and enhance productivity through the integration of advanced AI technology.
+Leveraging Google’s Gemini API, Artiligem delivers a powerful suite of tools specifically tailored for writers, developers, and anyone in need of intelligent content generation.

 ## Features

 - **Authentication:** The application includes user authentication functionality, allowing users to register and log in securely.

 - **Authorization:** Access to the tools requires users to be logged in, and certain actions are restricted to ensure that only authorized users can access the tools.